ReitardXd/ReitardXd/README.md

 ### [diddy-project](https://github.com/ReitardXd/diddy-project)
 > `C`

-A C project.
+A C project i made for a friend.
 Make of that what you will.

 ---